yvetteds/yvette-desereville-capstone-fullstack/Proposal.md

 - **Deploy** client and server projects so all commits will be reflected in production

-- Integrate Gemeni backend API request to summarize research articles on the fly and keep those summaries on the dashboard
+- Integrate Gemini backend API request to summarize research articles on the fly and keep those summaries on the dashboard

 - Forgot password functionality